Gary Barret Browning

 In 2005, Browning transferred to Florida State University and went 4-4 with a 3.54 ERA and a team-high 74 K. The Colorado Rockies selected him in the 38th round of the 2005 amateur draft.
 As a senior at Florida State, the left-hander was 7-2 but with a 5.72 ERA.
 The Los Angeles Angels of Anaheim took him in the 28th round of the 2006 amateur draft.
 The signing scout was Tom Kotchman.

-The St. Louis Cardinals picked Browning in the AAA phase of the 2011 Rule 5 Draft in the off-season and he made his debut with the team on June 30th, after starting the season for the AAA Memphis Redbirds, for whom he went 2-3, 1.89 with a .192 opponent average in 30 games.
-He and Maikel Cleto were called up to replace struggling Sam Freeman and Eduardo Sanchez.
+The St. Louis Cardinals picked Browning in the AAA phase of the 2011 Rule 5 Draft in the offseason and he made his debut with the team on June 30th, after starting the season for the Memphis Redbirds, for whom he went 2-3, 1.89 with a .192 opponent average in 30 games.
+He and Maikel Cleto were called up to replace struggling Sam Freeman and Eduardo Sánchez.
 In his MLB debut, he entered in the 6th with a 6-2 deficit against the Pirates.
-He went 1-2-3, getting Jeff Karstens, Alex Presley and Jose Tabata.
+He went 1-2-3, getting Jeff Karstens, Alex Presley and José Tábata.
 In the 7th, he again had a perfect inning, facing Andrew McCutchen, Casey McGehee and Neil Walker.
 He left for pinch-hitter Matt Carpenter in the bottom of the 7th.
+He made 22 appearances at the big league level, to the tune of a 5.12 ERA and a 7/11 BB/K ratio in 19 1/3 innings.
+He was designated for assignment in January 2013 and finished his career in organized baseball with 13 appearances with the Memphis Redbirds.